Kasun1Don/portfolio/README.md

 Significant changes were made to the Skills mobile section to enhance the experience on a tablet viewport.
 Therefore, both are shown above.

-The skills section should show my three main skills for potential employers and with a visually appealing representation of each before adding more context with text below.
-On a mobile viewport the visual appeal will be inviting for the user to keep scrolling down.
+The skills section should show my three main skills for potential employers and have visually appealing representations of each skill before adding more context blow with text.
+On a mobile viewport, the visual appeal will be inviting for the user to keep scrolling down.

 However, the single column layout isn't optimal for a larger tablet layout because the user has enough space to see all three main skills at once.
 This wide layout will work well for a larger desktop viewport too.